YaraDaraghmeh/AI-Enhanced-Image-Stitching-and-Edge-Detection/README.md

 ## Contact

-For any queries regarding this project, please contact [Your Name] at [your.email@example.com].
+For any queries regarding this project, please contact [Yara Daraghmeh] at [yaradaraghmeh056@gmail.com]